Estate Planning Basics

 (Health Care) Power of Attorney documents– The principal can sign a durable power of attorney for health care, or healthcare power of attorney (HCPA), if he wants an agent to have the power to make health-related decisions.
 This document also called a healthcare proxy, outlines the principal’s consent to give the agent POA privileges in the event of an unfortunate medical condition.
 The durable POA for healthcare is legally bound to oversee medical care decisions on behalf of the principal.

 Revocable Living Trusts– a trust document created by an individual that can be changed over time.
 Designated beneficiaries, assets, distribution of those assets, and assigned trustees can be changed at the request of the trust owner at any time after the trust is established or while it is in force.
 Similarly, if the trust owner decides the trust is no longer appropriate, they can revoke it altogether.
 A change to a revocable living trust is completed through a trust amendment document initiated by the trust owner.

 Irrevocable Trusts– a type of trust where its terms cannot be modified, amended or terminated without the permission of the grantor’s named beneficiary or beneficiaries.
 The grantor, having effectively transferred all ownership of assets into the trust, legally removes all of their rights of ownership to the assets and the trust.

-Due to the fact that the laws vary from state to state, it is advisable to have an elder care attorney draft wills, and power of attorney documents for you.
+Due to the fact that the laws vary from state to state, it is advisable to have an elder care attorney draft wills, power of attorney and trust documents for you.
 This is not an area to skimp on, with all due respect!

 The Five Wishes